 If you supply the -AresolveReflection command-line option, the Checker Framework attempts to resolve reflection.
-At each call to Method.invoke or Constructor.newInstance, the Checker Framework first soundly estimates which methods might be invoked at runtime.
-When type-checking the call, the Checker Framework uses a library annotation that indicates the parameter and return types of the possibly-invoked methods.
+At each call to Method.invoke or Constructor.newInstance, the Checker Framework first soundly estimates which methods might be invoked at run time.
+When type-checking the call, the Checker Framework uses the library annotations for the possibly-invoked methods, rather than the imprecise one for Method.invoke.

-If the estimate of invoked methods is small, these types are precise and the checker issues fewer false positive warnings.
-If the estimate of invoked methods is large, these types are no better than the conservative library annotations.
+If the estimate of invoked methods is small, the checker issues fewer false positive warnings.
+If the estimate of invoked methods is large, these types may be no better than the conservative library annotations.